google/santa/README.md

 # Security and Performance-Related Features

-* In-kernel caching: whitelisted binaries are cached in the kernel so the processing required to make a request is only done if the binary isn't already cached.
+* In-kernel caching: allowed binaries are cached in the kernel so the processing required to make a request is only done if the binary isn't already cached.